Eriophorum callitrix

 Eriophorum callitrix, commonly known as Arctic cotton, Arctic cottongrass, suputi, or pualunnguat in Inuktitut, is a perennial Arctic plant in the sedge family, Cyperaceae.
 It is one of the most widespread flowering plants in the northern hemisphere and tundra regions.
 Upon every stem grows a single round, white and wooly fruit.
 The seeds are covered in this cottony mass and usually disperse when the wind carries them away.

+Description

 Eriophorum callitrix has narrow, grass-like leaves.

+Taxonomy

+Eriophorum callitrix was described and illustrated by the Russian botanist Carl Anton von Meyer in 1831.
+In his description, Meyer attributed the name itself to the German botanist Adelbert von Chamisso.
+The illustration shows a plant with a single spikelet (unispicate) and numerous basal leaves.
+As of September 2025, Eriophorum callitrix Cham. ex C.A.Mey. is a widely accepted name.

+Distribution and habitat

-Its habitats include tundra and calcareous bogs.
+Eriophorum callitrix has a northern circumpolar distribution with a gap in northern Europe.
+Its preferred habitats include wet meadows, tundra, and calcareous bogs.

+Ecology

-This plant is food for migrating snow geese, caribou and their calves.
+Eriophorum callitrix is food for migrating snow geese, caribou and their calves.

+Uses

 The Inuit used the seed heads as wicks in seal oil lamps.
 Clumps were placed into babies' pants and then thrown away when soiled.